Elocarry

 What is Fortnite esports?

-Fortnite esports refers to the competitive ecosystem built around Fortnite, including official tournaments, professional players, and ranked competition.
+Fortnite esports is the competitive ecosystem built around Fortnite.
+It includes official tournaments, professional players, and ranked competition.

 Is Fortnite still competitive in 2025?